bwRavencl/ControllerBuddy-Pages/index.md

     content: |
         ControllerBuddy is a powerful and flexible gamepad mapping tool designed for creating custom input profiles for demanding applications like flight simulators.

         It goes far beyond the basic button and axis remapping offered by many other gamepad mapping tools.
-In addition to translating gamepad input into keyboard and mouse actions, ControllerBuddy can also send input to a virtual joystick device - using vJoy on Windows or uinput on Linux.
+In addition to translating gamepad input into keyboard and mouse actions, ControllerBuddy can also send input to a virtual joystick device.

         The core goal of ControllerBuddy is to let you control any flight simulator entirely with a gamepad, so you never have to reach for a keyboard or mouse during gameplay.
   - title: What problems does ControllerBuddy solve?